krtschmr/cryptodonate.me/README.md

     - we collect the funds for the user
     - user can click *withdraw* at anytime
     - no verification required
-    - we deduct 1% fee
+    - we deduct 1% fee min 20_000 satoshis
     - user has all kinds of features

   - provide us your xpubkey: